theturboturnip/harper/packages/web/src/routes/docs/contributors/author-a-rule/+page.md

     Lrc, Token
 };

-use super::{Lint, PatternLinter};
+use super::{Lint, ExprLinter};

 pub struct MyRule {
-    pattern: Box<dyn Pattern>,
+    expr: Box<dyn Expr>,
 }

 impl Default for MyRule {
     fn default() -> Self {
-        // Define the grammatical pattern the rule should look for in user text. let mut pattern = todo!();
+        // Define the grammatical expr the rule should look for in user text. let mut expr = todo!();

         Self {
-            pattern: Box::new(pattern),
+            expr: Box::new(expr),
         }
     }
 }

-impl PatternLinter for ThatWhich {
+impl ExprLinter for ThatWhich {
-    /// Pass the pattern to the PatternLinter framework. fn pattern(&self) -> &dyn Pattern {
+    /// Pass the expr to the ExprLinter framework. fn expr(&self) -> &dyn Expr {
-        self.pattern.as_ref()
+        self.expr.as_ref()
     }

-    /// Any series of tokens that match the pattern provided in the `default()` method above will
+    /// Any series of tokens that match the expr provided in the `default()` method above will
     /// be provided to this function, which you are required to map into a [`Lint`] object. fn match_to_lint(&self, matched_tokens: &[Token], source: &[char]) -> Option<Lint> {
         unimplemented!();